Bathrooms are my personal least favorite space to clean.

 Prepare Your Classroom (the bathroom!)

 Honestly, homemade cleaners (that don’t eat through carpet) work best on mostly-clean surfaces.
-I believe the key to non-toxic cleaners being effective is to clean consistently.
+The key to non-toxic cleaners being effective is to clean consistently.

 As with each cleaning task/lesson, be sure you have plenty of supplies available.
 Check the supply baskets before you shut off the Wii and announce that cleaning time has started.